-If you have a dog with a sensitive stomach and digestive disorders, then you'll need to adjust his diet.
-Dietary changes have been shown to be most effective to help dogs with sensitive stomachs, and that's what your vet will likely recommend as the first plan of action.
+If you have a dog with a sensitive stomach and constant digestive disorders, then adjusting their diet is likely the only way to fix the problem.
+Dietary changes, when done gradually, have been shown to be most effective to help dogs with sensitive stomachs.

 Table of Contents

 - Structuring Your Dog’s Diet

 Raising a dog with a sensitive stomach doesn't have to be difficult.
 Once you figure out the cause, all you need to do is avoid those triggers.
 The most difficult (or long) part is the trial-and-error of switching foods to find out the culprit.
 After that's done, you can easily manage the condition.

 In this article, we'll discuss how to feed dogs with sensitive stomachs, and explore some dietary guidelines that you should keep in mind when making the change.
 I will also include a few recipes of homemade dog food for sensitive stomachs if you choose to cook for your dog yourself instead of using a commercial brand.

 What is a Sensitive Stomach in Dogs?